 Not only are the best practices statements’ call for incorporating unrepresentative customs problematic, but the statements can also be critiqued on other grounds.
 First, the statements are misleading about the parameters of fair use law – a fact which is particularly concerning given that the intended audience is not composed of legal professionals.
 Second, some of the statements propose overly constraining limitations on fair use that will limit what can be made both as a de facto and de jure matter.
 The essay concludes with some suggestions for ways that the best practices project could be redirected in positive ways that support law reform and the defense of reasonable fair use claims without risking the downsides of the current statements.

 copyright, intellectual property, fair use, custom, best practices statements, norms, infringement, free speech, first amendment

 Rothman, Jennifer, "Best Intentions: Reconsidering Best Practices Statements in the Context of Fair Use and Copyright Law" (2010).
-Faculty Scholarship at Penn Law.
+All Faculty Scholarship.
 2455.